Henrietta, Mauritius

 Henrietta is a hamlet in the town of Vacoas-Phoenix, Mauritius.
-It is said to be the 'finishing part' of Vacoas as beyond it there is only forest.
+It is the site of an 8-MW solar power plant established in 2023.

 Population and terrain

 Henrietta consists of a population of different social levels.
+In recent years, it has seen a vast increase in the size of its population with morcellements and NHDC houses constructed.
+It is said to be the 'finishing part' of Vacoas as beyond it there is only forest.

+Economy

-It currently has shops, but no supermarkets.
-A large part consists of sugar cane plantation.
+A large part of Henrietta consists of sugar cane plantation.
 It has a bus station which gives access to route lines towards Port Louis, Vacoas Central, St Pierre, Ebene and Curepipe.

-During the recent years, it has seen a vast increase in the size of its population with morcellements and NHDC houses constructed.
+In 2023, an 8-MW solar power plant was established in Henrietta, with assistance from India.